StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 * Grant Cortex access to the Docker or Podman service (recommended approach)
 * Start a Docker service inside the Cortex Docker container

-If your environment requires Docker registry authentication, add the following section to your Cortex `application.conf` file:
+If your environment requires Docker registry authentication, add the following block to your Cortex `application.conf` file:

 !!!
 Example ""
     ```